 (a) each-

-(i) registered member, or registered member o f that class;
+(i) registered member, or registered member of that class;

 (name of Company)

 I/we , of being a member/members of the

-I/we, of above named company, hereby of or, in his absence.
+I/we, of of of of or, in his absence.

-of of behalf at the annual/extraordinary general meeting of the and at any adjournment of that meeting:
+of behalf at the annual/extraordinary general meeting of the 19 and at any adjournment of that meeting: as my/our proxy to vote for me/us on my/our he company to be held on the day of

 in favour of/against resolution No

 in favour of/against resolution No

-resolution No.
+in favour of/against resolution No.